dogukannulu/send_data_to_aws_services/csv_to_s3/README.md

 ## Steps

-1. First, we have to run this command to bring the `setup.sh` into the EC2 instance (Regardless of where we are located).
+1. First, we have to run this command to bring the `setup.sh` into the EC2 instance (We have to be located in `/`).
 ```
 sudo curl -O https://raw.githubusercontent.com/dogukannulu/send_data_to_aws_services/main/csv_to_s3/setup.sh
 ```